The CV Joint is an essential component of your car suspension system that aids in comfortable and smooth driving.

 You can take your car to a mechanic for this procedure.

-While you’ll need to have a great understanding of vehicles to implement a DIY fix, it’s advised that you take your car to a professional mechanic.
+While you’ll need to have a thorough understanding of vehicles to implement a DIY fix, it’s advised that you take your car to a professional mechanic.

 - If noticed on time, a faulty CV joint boot should be replaced with a new one while lubricating the CV joint with quality lubricants.

-- A damaged CV joint requires that you get a new one since it can’t be repaired; most times, you’ll need to purchase the complete drive train to get a new cv joint.
+- A damaged CV joint cannot be repaired, so you’ll usually need to purchase the complete drive train to get a new one.

 That’s all.